8base/old-documentation/docs/development-tools/cli/ci-cd.md

 #   --environment, -e Target environment [string]
 ```

-### 2. migration status
+##### 2. migration status

-Command shows the difference between your local migrations files and migrations, committed to target Environment (migrations of `CiCdMigrations` table).

-You can check migrations to be committed with `migration status` and easily just delete  migration file if you don’t need corresponding change in your Schema/Data.
+This command shows the difference between your local migration files and any migrations committed to target Environment (migrations of `CiCdMigrations` table).
+You can check migrations to be committed with `migration status` and easily delete any you don’t need/want in your Schema/Data.

 ```sh
 8base migration status